Unless otherwise indicated, forms for the following policies and procedures should be emailed to Student Records (firstname.lastname@example.org)

 At the discretion of an instructor, a G grade may be awarded when students who have been attending a course and making regular progress are prevented from completing the course due to extenuating personal circumstances.
 Students who are assigned a G grade are required to complete course requirements no later than one year after the term or session in which the course was taken, or by an earlier deadline established by the instructor.
 After that year, the grade will automatically change to NG; an NG grade cannot be changed, and the credits will no longer appear as "in progress."
 The student will be required to re-register for the course if it is needed to fulfill requirements for graduation.
 The Dietrich School encourages students with G grades to work with their instructors to complete the requirements for the course as soon as possible.

-If you are adding a non-Dietrich major, please complete this form.
-If you wish to declare a non-Dietrich minor or certificate, or to remove a major, minor, or certificate in a school other than the Dietrich School, you will need to contact that school for their procedures.
+If you wish to add or remove a major, minor, or certificate offered by a school other than the Dietrich School, you will need to contact that school for assistance.

-Please note that the deadline to declare a Dietrich School major for the Spring 2024 term is Friday, January 12 at 5:00 PM
+Please note that the deadline to declare a Dietrich School major for the Spring 2024 term was Friday, January 12 at 5:00 PM.
+We will begin accepting new major declarations for the Fall 2024 term on Monday, March 18.

 - Withdrawing from a Course